UN Forces September 1950 counteroffensive: The 25th Division crosses southwest Korea

 On the morning of 24 September Task Force Torman attacked along the coastal road toward Chinju.
 North of Sach'on the task force engaged and dispersed about 200 KPA soldiers of the 3rd Battalion, 104th Security Regiment.
 By evening it had seized the high ground at the road juncture 3 mi south of Chinju.
 The next morning the task force moved up to the Nam River bridge which crossed into Chinju.
-In doing so one of the tanks hit a mine and fragments from the explosion seriously wounded Captain Torman, who had to be evacuated.
+In doing so one of the tanks hit a mine and fragments from the explosion seriously wounded Torman, who had to be evacuated.

 Meanwhile, on the main inland road to Chinju the KPA 6th Division delayed the 35th Infantry Regiment at the Chinju pass until the evening of 23 September, when covering units withdrew.
 The next day the 35th Infantry consolidated its position at the pass.
 That night a patrol reported that KPA demolitions had rendered the highway bridge over the Nam at Chinju unusable.
 On the strength of this information the 35th Infantry made plans to cross the Nam downstream from the bridge.
 Under cover of darkness at 02:00, 25 September, the 2nd Battalion crossed the river 2.5 mi southeast of Chinju.
 It then attacked and seized Chinju, supported by tank fire from Task Force Torman across the river.
 About 300 KPA troops, using mortar and artillery fire, served as a delaying force in defending the town.
 The 3rd and 1st Battalions crossed the river into Chinju in the afternoon, and that evening Task Force Torman crossed on an underwater sandbag ford that the 65th Engineer Combat Battalion built 200 yd east of the damaged highway bridge.
 Working all night, the engineers repaired the highway bridge so that vehicular traffic began crossing it at noon the next day, 26 September.